daveprowse/Draw-On-Gnome/docs/blog/posts/Dec-2025-updates.md

 That required a lot more work than I initially thought.
 But it is done.
 Tested on GNOMEv49.1 and v48.5.
 Use `Ctrl+Q` to toggle it.
 Then simply move the mouse or stylus to move the laser around. `Ctrl+Q` to toggle it back off and return to the drawing tool.
 Even got the right-click menu option to work while in laser mode.

-This functionality can be found as early as version 4.1...

 **Summary:**